n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > by a dependent vowel (matra) sign following the consonant.

 Generally speaking, the base consonant is the final consonant of the syllable and its vowel sound designates the end of the syllable.
+This rule is synonymous with the `BASE_POS_LAST` characteristic mentioned earlier.

 Valid consonant-based syllables may include one or more additional consonants that precede the base consonant.
 Each of these other, pre-base consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
 They affect pronunciation by